If you’re aiming to lose weight, the last thing you should be doing is eating fatty foods, right?

 The government has previously warned that the UK is getting nowhere near enough oily fish.

-Emma Williams, a Personal trainer at DW Fitness Clubs, explained how some people are tweaking their diets in order to shed weight:
+Emma Williams, a Personal trainer at Fitness First Clubs, explained how some people are tweaking their diets in order to shed weight:

 “If you follow a consistent high-fat, low-carb (less than 50g) diet, then your body gradually stops using carbohydrates as a fuel source.
 This usually takes around 10 days to two weeks to get started, but many find Keto successful in losing weight or reducing body fat.”